-Once you’ve made your cream cheese frosting, melt your white chocolate chips with your coconut oil using a double boiler method.
+Once you've made your cream cheese frosting, melt your white chocolate chips with your coconut oil using a double boiler method.
 You could also put the microwave at 50% power, and melt them gradually by checking them every 30 seconds for the first minute, then every 10 seconds after that.

 Now, for the raspberry jam and coulis.
 In a small saucepan, simply combine raspberries with water and sweetener.
 You'll want to cook over low heat until the raspberries soften, separate and release all of their liquid.
 Use a spoon or fork to mash the berries to maximize the juice.

 Cook until desired jam consistency is reached, about 15 - 20 minutes.
 We ended up utilizing both the jam and the coulis for this recipe, simply because we don't like to waste!
 Simply take a metal sieve and separate the juice from the seeds and more "jammy" parts.
 We used the jammy parts to fill the cupcakes, and the coulis liquid for the "blood" with our vampire bites!
 You can discard the jam/seed mixture if you want, or use it to fill your cupcakes.
 Totally up to you.

 Now, we assemble.
 Once cupcakes have cooled, create a medium sized hole in the center to fill the cupcakes with raspberry jam.
 This step is optional and can be skipped.

 Now, add your cream cheese frosting to a piping bag and frost the cupcakes.
 Hopefully your decorating skills are better than mine!
 Even if they aren't they will still taste good. 🙂

 Now, using a chopstick, gently create two holes side by side through the frosting that look like bites!
 Using a dropper or syringe, put enough raspberry coulis in there to create a dripping blood effect.